When does school start?

 Step 3: Click the Login button.

 Step 4: A message will appear that displays your T#.
-Copy and past that into the User ID field.
+Copy and paste that into the User ID field.

 Create or find your BOSS PIN